IAEA-NDS/ENDF-utility-codes/README.md

 - INTER - Calculates selected cross sections and integrals
 - STANEF - Creates directory, adds tape label & converts numeric fields and convert to binary format

+In addition to these utilities, the `ENDF2C` is available via the [PREPRO](https://nds.iaea.org/public/endf/prepro/) Codes.

-The provided makefile enables the compilation of the source files.
+The provided makefiles enable the compilation of the source files.
 By default the GNU Fortran compiler is used.
 Change into the directory containing the files and run `make`.